 3. Facebook has changed our aspirations

-Facebook depression is caused, in no small measure, by aspirations.
+Depression is often caused, in no small measure, by aspirations.
 We should all aspire to something, make no mistake, but social media, in general, has changed the way we see the world.

 Social media, including Facebook, has changed how we see our future.
 Before we had these communication methods, we focused on how our aspirations would help us to reach our own goals.
 Our own future was what had in mind, even if there was still an element of keeping up with other people.